DeependraD/dblog/content/tipsntricks/gitnbash/_index.md

 ---

 There is no single recipie as such so here I include most useful resources to learning the shell and git.

+## git, version control and all

+## Starting words

+To be real, we all start from the scratch when we embark anywhere.
+That's somewhat the same story with this repository too.
+I'd rather quote the exact lines which I wrote during my initial days with git, however quoting myself from that so early, even today, I realize, it's not drastically different either from the whole idea about the creation of the repo.